Travis

 You can also use apt-get or snap to install dependencies

-Skip the installation step entirely by adding the following to your .travis.yml:
+Skip the installation step entirely by adding the following to your .travis.yml file:

 install: skip